jimk1997/StealAllTheCats/README.md

   TagEntity:

   1. Id: An auto incremental unique integer that identifies a tag within your database
-  2. Name: Describes the cat s temperament, returned from CaaS API (breeds\temperament).
+  2. Name: Describes the cat's temperament, returned from CaaS API (breeds\temperament).
 	    - One cat may have many tags, and many cats can share a tag
 	    - Field breed/temperament contains comma-separated values.
 Each one of them is a tag.
 	    - Search images on Cat API with breeds only.